 Why Organization Matters

-As in every life endeavor, we are mobilized by our motivator: why will you and I work faithfully to manage clutter this year?
+As in every life endeavor, our motivator mobilizes us to action: why will you and I work faithfully to manage clutter this year?
 My why is tucked in this excerpt from A Liturgy for Domestic Days.

 “In the cleaning and ordering and